Greenstick Fracture - Child

 Will I be followed up?

-- Yes, a follow-up appointment in the Orthopaedic Clinic will be requested when you leave ED and you will be contacted regarding a date and time.
+- Yes, a follow-up appointment in the Orthopaedic Clinic will be requested when you leave the Emergency Department (ED) and you will be contacted about a date and time.
 This should be within the first week.

 What if I have concerns/questions?

-- If your child's injury is not settling or you have other concerns, you should see your GP in the first instance - take your ACC form/number with you
+- If your child's injury is not settling or you have other concerns, you should first see your GP - take your ACC form/number with you

 - Please seek medical attention if you experience the following